-Just think of it – almost every job that was generating trillions of dollars across the globe just a few weeks ago is now termed ‘non-essential’ and confined to our home.
+Just think of it – almost every job that was generating trillions of dollars across the globe just a few weeks ago is now termed ‘non-essentials’ and confined to our home.

 Unless you are a healthcare worker or you contribute anything in anyways to basic human survival – food, security, utilities, air, water – you are termed non-essential, including the education institutions!
 Perhaps an indicator of where our present education system is in the hierarchy of needs.
 They are the first ones to be closed and all the massive education infrastructure and the wealth of knowledge is now confined to byte streams over the internet.

 How can so many of those services that we had used every day really become non-essential over a period of few weeks.

 In addition to the dreadful effects on humans, the COVID pandemic has also opened up many ways for us to take a pause, go inward and take a deeper look at the way we have always done things, produce something, earn a living, be successful and live happily.

 Time – the most essential of all the commodities can now be put to right use.
 For many of us, less is wasted in the daily commute, unnecessary meetings, chit chats and as many in any modern workplace used to complain about – you can’t get anything done here.

 Trust is the essential ingredient of remote work.
 There are numerous statistics that suggest trust based cultures in an organization contribute to various positive outcome.
 But, there lies the challenge as well.
 Invariably, the early stages of remote work ends up with managers spending more time managing and the team members spending more time to prove that they are actually working.

 Mindsets that we wished changed, are now getting changed.
 Mindset that we still carried forward from the days of industrial revolution, that everyone need to be monitored and watched at work.
 All the investments on surveillance software, and the time the managers really spend to monitor someone, than actually doing anything worthwhile would stop.